Articles

 There are many ways to design your discussion space: creating small discussion groups or theming your workshops, to give just two examples.
 This creates a framework for dialogue.

-In addition to a welcoming space, the agenda is not less important.
+In addition to a welcoming space, having a meeting agenda is not less important.
 There is nothing worse than a meeting without an agenda.
 It's like organizing a soccer game and forgetting the ball.
 It brings peoples’ talent together, but produces nothing effective.
 The study puts a lot of emphasis on this dimension.
 To avoid "the meeting going off the rails and everyone getting lost", says Steven Rogelberg.
 It also establishes the correlation between a clear agenda and the fact that teams stay focused together on the same subject.

 Among the other benefits of the agenda, it helps to energize the meeting by creating dedicated moments for participation.
 For example, to answer a survey or to do a brainstorming session.
 This promotes a sense of inclusion and creativity.